buri0124/capstone/VC_Capstone_Project_README.md

 ## UML Class Diagram

-The following UML diagram visualizes the structure and relationships among core tables such as PORTFOLIO_GENERAL_INFO, ACCOUNT, PERFORMANCE, HOLDINGS, Benchmark and PRODUCT_MASTER.
+The following UML diagram visualizes the structure and relationships among core tables such as PORTFOLIO_GENERAL_INFO, ACCOUNT, PERFORMANCE, HOLDINGS, BENCHMARK and PRODUCT_MASTER.

 ![ERD](./UML.png)